The Basics about this Disease

 Remember, it’s up to you to be your own advocate.
 If you have concerns with your treatment plan, speak up.
 Your doctor may be able to adjust your dosage or offer different treatment options.
 It is always your right to seek a second opinion.

 Living with a chronic condition such as EGPA can be overwhelming at times.
-Fatigue, pain, emotional stress, and medication side effects can take a toll on your sense of well-being, affecting relationships, work and other aspects of your daily life.
-Sharing your experience with family and friends, connecting with others through a support group, or talking with a mental health professional can help.
+Fatigue, pain, emotional stress, and medication side effects can take a toll on your sense of well-being.
+It can affect your relationships, work, and other aspects of your daily life.
+Sharing your experience with family and friends, connecting with others through a support group, or talking with a mental health professional can help

 There is no cure for EGPA at this time, but with early diagnosis and proper treatment, many patients can lead full, productive lives.
 The majority of EGPA patients respond well to treatment.
 Because relapses are common with EGPA, follow-up medical care is essential.